-NOTE: The rules below were approved by the Mount Marathon Race Committee in early 2020; due to the 2020 cancellation, the 2021 race is the first year for implementation.
+NOTE: The rules below were approved by the Mount Marathon Race Committee in early 2020.

 - To ensure that inspirational older participants are not displaced, the existing Top 10 Age Group Finishers Rule for Priority Registration will remain.